matthieuSolente/mso-faux-absolute/README.md

 ## Z-index

-If you have problems with z-index or elements not displaying on the web version (borders for example), try adding a display:inline-block on the div concerned, or a position:relative.
-This same technique also solves this kind of problem on the classic absolute positioning in vml
+If you have problems with z-index or elements not displaying on the web version (borders o rbackground color for example), try adding a display:inline-block on the div concerned, (some time position:relative can also work).
+This same technique also solves this kind of problem on the classic absolute positioning in vml( test [this codepen](https://codepen.io/matthieuSolente/pen/QWMLeZW))

 ## CTA